>> Russian Education | General Information

 Bakalavr degree is conferred after a four-year course of study.
 Bakalavr programs cover wide range fields of study, except medicine.
 The function of Bakalavr degree is to provide a more academically rather than professionally oriented education.
 Bakalavr degree is a prerequisite for admission to Magistr studies.
 State final attestation includes the defense of a thesis prepared over a period of four months and State final examinations.
 Following a successful attestation, a state Diploma is issued attesting conferral of Bakalavr degree.
 The Diploma supplement includes the list of disciplines, the number of hours or credits, the grades, practical training, and the results obtained on final state examinations and in the defense of the thesis.

-The qualification of Specialist Diploma has two functions.
+The qualification of Specialist Diploma/Degree has two functions.
 It opens access to professional practice (e.g., to engineers, teachers, chemists, etc.), and it is also the traditional prerequisite for admission to doctoral studies.
-The qualification of Specialist Diploma is conferred after studies lasting not less than five years.
-The diploma is awarded predominantly in technical fields of study (specialities).
+Specialist Diploma/Degree is conferred on completion of continues education program with duration not less than five years.
+The Degree is awarded predominantly in technical fields of study (specialities).